 If you’ve gotten in trouble behind the wheel in Washington, you may be ordered by the court to file for an SR-22.

 Though you’ll hear references to SR-22 insurance” an SR-22 isn’t insurance at all.
 Rather, it’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

-Here’s a look at how you can get and maintain an SR-22 in the Evergreen State.
+Here’s a look at how you can get and maintain an SR-22 in Washington.